-The Jammu and Kashmir was one of the least developed states in the country in 1947.
+The Jammu and Kashmir was one of the least developed regions of the country in 1947.
 Its backwardness was reflected in mass poverty, deprivation, hunger, disease and ignorance.
 The annual per capita income in 1951 was Rs.208/- (at 1960-61 prices).
 The literacy was just 5%.
 The Agriculture economy was stagnant.
 Industrial development was almost negligible.
 Infrastructural bottlenecks were many which accentuated the poverty syndrome.

 In the post-independence period, strong emphasis was laid on the development of Animal Husbandry, Agriculture and allied sectors to give a fillip to the economy of the peasantry.
-The Civil Veterinary Department got transformed into Animal Husbandry Department to ensure overall improvement in the livestock of the state.
+The Civil Veterinary Department got transformed into Animal Husbandry Department to ensure overall improvement in the livestock sector.

-In 1954 “breeding by artificial means” was introduced for the first time in the state.
+In 1954 “breeding by artificial means” was introduced for the first time in the region.
 Two Artificial Insemination Centers, one each at Srinagar and Jammu were established.
 Drs.
 Ghulam Hassan and Kulwant Singh manned the Srinagar and Jammu centres respectively.
-They were thus the pioneers of Artificial Breeding of Cattle in the State.
-During the 1st Five Year Plan, a start in the Cattle development programme was made with the implementation of “Key Village” and “Feed Cattle development programme scheme” in the state.
+They were thus the pioneers of Artificial Breeding of Cattle in J&K. During the 1st Five Year Plan, a start in the Cattle development programme was made with the implementation of “Key Village” and “Feed Cattle development programme scheme”.
 This was based on the principle of improved breeding, balanced feeding, scientific management and prompt disease control.
 During 2nd Five Year Plan the key village scheme (KVS) got further expanded and natural service (mating) was replaced with artificial insemination (AI) using semen from Red Sindhi bulls.

 Another Scheme known as Hill Cattle Development Scheme for hilly regions was started in 1964.
 It almost was a replica of key village Scheme.
 However, under the scheme Jersey rather than Red Sindhi Breed was used for up-gradation of local cattle which gave better results.